 To prepare for the book, Miriam interviewed couples with different situations, but many situations included the husband being retired, but the women weren’t ready to retire.

 If you are stuck: For some it might mean therapy.
-She told a story of how one wife went to the first session with her husband because she wanted to make sure that the therapist was aware of his behaviors.
+She told a story of how one wife went to the first session with her husband because she wanted to make sure that the therapist knew of his behaviors.

 - Too Much Togetherness: Surviving Retirement as a Couple